What Does the Bible Say About Self-Pleasure?

 Sexual arousal is a key part of self-pleasure, and it’s a great example of a “desire of the flesh.”
 Make no mistake, God created our sexuality to be a positive and uplifting part of our lives, but He counseled us to use it wisely, instead of just gratifying these earthly desires any time they crop up.
 In the Bible, Romans 8: 5-6 says, “the mind governed by the flesh is death, but the mind governed by the Spirit is life and peace.”
 A habit of self-pleasure is a great example of the flesh governing the mind.

 Let’s be frank.
 Self-pleasure can seem harmless.
 It can even seem positive.
 But as someone who believes in Christ, you’ve been called to live a holier life, abstaining from exploring your sexuality outside of the context of marriage.

 Self-pleasure isn’t consistent with the kind of clean and selfless life Jesus encourages you to live.

-Will I go to Hell if I’ve been engaging in Self-Pleasure?
+Will I Go to Hell for Self-Pleasure?

+So, will you go to Hell for self-pleasure?
+You don't have to!
 That’s the great part about the Good News of the Gospel—we all sin, and we can all be forgiven.
 If you’ve been engaging in self-pleasure, and are starting to feel guilty or ashamed of your actions, God is ready to forgive you, and help you work to change your actions.
 In the Old Testament in the Bible, the prophets Isaiah and Micah speak about how deep the forgiveness of God can really go.
 It can change our very nature!